amazon-science/dq-bart/README.md

 - The teacher model should be available locally, e.g., downloading manually from the [huggingface model hub](https://huggingface.co/models).

 ## Sample Command
 - The following command will train an `8-8-8 3-1` model on CNN/DailyMail dataset.
-You should adjust `model_name_or_path` and `dataset_name` accordingly for other tasks.
 You may use [accelerate](https://github.com/huggingface/accelerate) for distributed training.
     ```bash
     python3 run_summarization_no_trainer.py
       --model_name_or_path bart-base-cnn